Detail from The Heart of the Reef, by Lee James Pantas

 The second phase of my process is one where the painting is placed vertically on an easel and I add in the details.
 This stage is one of amplification and reinforcement of any significant or meaningful effects formed in the initial stage, and inclusion of other additional elements such as shapes and forms.
 As the work progresses, significant forms may emerge.
 Only after the painting is completed is it then named.
 My paintings take up to six months to a year to complete, sometimes longer and I occasionally work on more than one at a time.
 My primary, early influences include Wassily Kandinsky, Jackson Pollock, Sonia Delaunay, Robert McCall, Salvador Dali and Joan Miro.

-My current body of work is motivated by a deep concern for the well-being of our oceans, and is entitled "Liza's Reef".
-This ten-year project stated in 2005 and includes a series of paintings of an imaginary coral reef as well as the creation and ongoing maintenance of an environmental defense website.
+A recent series of paintings "Liza"s Reef was motivated by a deep concern for the well-being of our oceans This ten-year project includes a series of paintings of an imaginary coral reef as well as the creation and ongoing maintenance of an environmental defense website.
 My overall intent of the project, through my paintings and the website, is to draw attention to the dire straits our oceans are in -whole species are being overfished to extinction, pollution is rampant and increasing, and coral reefs, mangroves and other important habitats are disappearing at an alarming, unprecedented rate.
-These situations need to be reversed, and the Liza's Reef project is my effort to help bring this about.